HewlettPackard/oneview-sdk-java/README.md

 ```

 ### Generate KeyStore and TrustStore to store SSL certificates ###
-In order to enable the SDK to establish a SSL connection between the client and the server, it is necessary to generate `KeyStore` and `TrustStore` files.
+To enable the SDK to establish a SSL connection between the client and the server, it is necessary to generate `KeyStore` and `TrustStore` files.

 Below are the steps to perform this task: